 I am a Ph.D. candidate in Computer Science at the University of Maryland.
 My research focuses on problems in natural language processing and machine learning.
 I am advised by Jordan Boyd-Graber

 lab.
 I have also worked with Benjamin Van Durme from Johns Hopkins and Hsuan-Tien Lin from NTU.

-How do we design algorithms and interfaces to incorporate human feedback?
+How do we design algorithms and interfaces to easily bring a human into the loop?

 Outside of computer science research, I am an avid mountain climber.
 I grew up climbing mountains with my mom and will continue to pursue this passion.

 - Michelle Yuan, Patrick Xia, Benjamin Van Durme, and Jordan Boyd-Graber.
 Adaptive Active Learning for Coreference Resolution. arXiv, 2021.

 - Michelle Yuan, Hsuan-Tien Lin, and Jordan Boyd-Graber.
 Cold-start Active Learning through Self-Supervised Language Modeling.
 Empirical Methods of Natural Language Processing (long), 2020.